dkazakov8/reactive-route/docs/index.md

 features:
   - title: Framework Agnostic
-    details: Core routing logic is framework-agnostic, with specific implementations for React and Solid.js.
+    details: Core routing logic is framework-agnostic, with adapters for React, Preact and Solid.js
   - title: State Management Integration
-    details: Seamlessly integrates with MobX, kr-observable, and Solid.js reactivity systems.
+    details: Seamlessly integrates with MobX, Observable, and Solid.js reactivity systems
   - title: Type Safety
-    details: Built with TypeScript for type safety and better developer experience.
+    details: Built with TypeScript for type safety and better developer experience
   - title: Config-based
-    details: Define your routes in a simple, declarative configuration object.
+    details: Define your routes in a simple, declarative configuration object
   - title: Navigation Guards
-    details: Powerful beforeEnter and beforeLeave hooks for controlling navigation.
+    details: Powerful async beforeEnter and beforeLeave route lifecycle with DI
   - title: SSR Support
-    details: Full support for server-side rendering in both React and Solid.js.
+    details: Full support for server-side rendering in any supported framework
 ---